VadiqueMe/dogecoin/doc/build-unix.md

  Library     | Purpose          | Description
  ------------|------------------|----------------------
- miniupnpc   | UPnP Support     | Firewall-jumping support libdb5.1    | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled)
+ miniupnpc   | UPnP Support     | Firewall-jumping support libdb       | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled)